 - to develop and maintain one national set each of Model Operating Requirements (MOR) and Model Participation Rules (MPR) to be implemented as Operating Requirements and Participations Rules respectively in each jurisdiction to facilitate National Electronic Conveyancing.

-This is the Electronic Conveyancing National Law Agreement entered into in 2011 by the six States and the Northern Territory to provide governance for the development, implementation and management of the regulatory framework for electronic conveyancing in Australia.
+This is the 2011 Electronic Conveyancing National Law Agreement entered into by the State and Territory governments to provide governance for the development, implementation and management of the regulatory framework for electronic conveyancing in Australia.